MasterSkepticista/MasterSkepticista.github.io/_posts/2024-08-27-graphsearch.md

 from IPython import display
 ```

-## Toy Problem: Maze solver
+## Toy Problem
+We will pick a problem of finding a path from the origin (top-left) to the sink (bottom-right) of a randomly generated maze.
 A maze is a mesh of cells with distinct paths that can (or cannot) be traversed, it is a graph.
-We will pick a toy problem, with the goal of finding a path from the origin (top-left) to
-the sink (bottom-right) of a randomly generated maze/graph.
 There are [several](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)#Common_data_structures_for_graph_representation) ways to encode a graph.
-Our graph will be encoded as an adjacency matrix, with `1` representing a wall and `0` representing a pathway.
+Here, we will encode graph as an adjacency matrix, with `1` representing a wall and `0` representing a pathway.

-I will use a simple recusive backtracking algorithm to generate mazes.
-[Here](https://weblog.jamisbuck.org/2011/2/7/maze-generation-algorithm-recap) is a goldmine of other algorithms if you are interested.

 ```python
 def draw(maze: np.ndarray):